riceissa/issarice.com/wiki/claims-about-ddt.md

 > some, such as the World Bank and the US government, were actively
 > discouraging its use.

+In the same article Bate does not touch on (3).

 As far as I can tell, Palmer accepts (1), rejects (2), accepts (3), doesn't care about (4), accepts (5), accepts (6), and accepts (7).